boconnor2017/hesiod-vcf9/README.md

 python3 hesiod-vcf9.py -depot
 ```

-Using a browser, you can now view your Depot: `http://<IP ADDRESS>:8080
+Using a browser, you can now view your Depot at `http://<IP ADDRESS>:8080`

 * Step 6: Upload (sftp) binaries to their associated folder under `/usr/local/drop`